-Push Notifications: An Energy-efficient Way to Receive Incoming Calls on Your Mobile App
+Push Notifications: An Energy-Efficient Way to Receive Incoming Calls Using Mobile Apps

-Traditional VoIP apps have to maintain a persistent connection with the server to receive incoming calls.
-This results in constant communication between the app and the server in the background to keep the connection alive, even when the app is not in use.
-Maintaining a persistent connection in the background is taxing on your phone’s battery.
-When you kill the app completely, connection to the server is lost and the app does not receive incoming calls.
+However, VoIP apps have to maintain a persistent connection with a server to receive incoming calls, which means constant communication between the app and the server in the background to keep the connection alive even when the app isn’t in use.
+Maintaining a persistent connection consumes battery power — but if you kill the app, it loses its connection to the server and cannot receive incoming calls.

-Instead of persistent connection, using Push notifications is a better way to handle incoming calls on your mobile app.
-Smartphone users can receive an incoming call even when their phone is locked, or the app is not running in the background.
-Push notification will be the only way to communicate with your apps running on iOS 13 and above.
+Using push notifications is a better way to handle incoming calls on your mobile app.
+With push notifications, smartphone users can receive an incoming call even when their phone is locked or an app isn’t running in the background.

-Plivo Mobile SDKs are built to provide great VoIP experience in your mobile apps and VoIP Push support comes “out of the box”.
+Plivo mobile SDKs are built to provide a great VoIP experience in your mobile apps, and VoIP push support comes “out of the box.”
 Your voice-enabled app simply registers with Plivo to receive incoming calls and Plivo manages the rest.

 Benefits of push notifications

-- The app wakes-up only when VoIP push occurs, hence saving energy.
+- An app can wake up when VoIP push occurs, saving battery power.

-- VoIP push goes straight to the app for processing, hence improving efficiency.
+- VoIP push goes straight to the app for processing, improving efficiency.

-- VoIP push is considered high-priority notification and delivered to the app without any delay.
+- VoIP push is considered a high-priority notification and delivered to an app without delay.

-- The app launches automatically when VoIP push is received, removing dependency to keep the app running in the background.
+- An app launches automatically when it receives a VoIP push, removing the requirement to keep the app running in the background.

-The Plivo Mobile SDK for Android and iOS comes integrated with push notifications.
-It uses Apple Push Notification service (APNs) for iOS and Firebase Cloud Messaging (FCM) for Android to send notifications to the app.
+The Plivo mobile SDKs for Android and iOS come integrated with push notifications.
+They use Apple Push Notification service (APNs) for iOS and Firebase Cloud Messaging (FCM) for Android to send notifications to an app.

 Apple and Google issue push credentials for iOS and Android apps to receive incoming call alerts when push notifications are enabled on the app.
-Managing multiple push credentials becomes tricky when you are building apps on different platforms.
-You are likely to use unique push credentials for apps in different stages of development like alpha, beta or GA.
-If you are managing several apps with push notifications enabled, you would need to generate credentials for each app.
+Managing multiple push credentials becomes tricky when you’re building apps on different platforms.
+You’re likely to use unique push credentials for apps in different stages of development — alpha, beta, or general release.
+If you’re managing several apps with push notifications enabled, you need to generate credentials for each app.